underscoreio/shapeless-guide/src/pages/generic/lazy.md

 The problem is that our type is recursive.
-The compiler senses an infinite loop applying our derivation rules and gives up.
+The compiler senses an infinite loop applying our implicits and gives up.

 ### Implicit divergence